emanuelemengoli/emanuelemengoli.github.io/_pages/about.md

 I am broadly interested in the intersection of **Federated** and **Reinforcement Learning** for **Wireless Cellular** and **Sensor Networks**.

-Specifically, my latest projects have develved on:
+My latest projects have develved on:
 - RL for dynamic routing adaptation for multi-hop LPWANs
 - Byzantine fault tolerance of signSGD + an alternative accelerated version of signSGD
 - RIS-assisted tracking and localisation